KluctlDeployment

 when public Git providers are used, for example github.com.
 For these, you can for example use my-org/

-as prefix to
+as pattern to

 tell the controller that it should use this set of credentials only for projects below the my-org